stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ###### 1.2.2.1

 The trash icon provides information, the purpose of this link is to delete an element.
 This information should not only be visual.

-To do this, we use the aria-label attribute and title attribute.
-* The aria-label attribute will be read in the assistive technology instead of the link content.
-* The title attribute allows you to give visual information for people who do not understand the icon.
+* With aria-hidden, the icon will not be read by the technical assistance.
+The title attribute will ne visual information when CSS is enabled.
+* When CSS is disabled the icon is invisible, we add hidden text (sr-only).

 <a href="#" class="new-window-off">
     <span class="fas fa-trash-alt" aria-hidden="true" title="Remove"></span>